How to Plant Tall Fescue Grass Seed

 Early site preparation focuses on removing weeds and unwanted grasses.
 If you have existing turf, removing it with a sod cutter is one option.
 Non-selective herbicides, which kill both broadleaf plants and grasses, offer another approach.
 Many herbicides require multiple applications and significant waiting periods before you can seed, so time early site prep appropriately.

-For final site prep, rake the area to create a flat, level planting surface.
+Rake the area to create a flat, level planting surface.
 Fill in any low-lying spots where water could accumulate and cause drainage problems.
 Correct grading issues that could complicate mowing or send water toward your home instead of away.
 A gentle grade that drops about 1 foot per 50 feet should drain well without draining too fast.1 If your property has steep grades, consider professional advice to avoid erosion and potential mowing problems.

 Newly planted seed requires consistent moisture and care.